flyx/OpenGLAda/00-index.md

    this feature completely at compile-time.)
- * Batteries included: Besides raw OpenGL, OpenGLAda also wraps [GLFW][4] (with separate bindings for version 2 and 3) for window creation and user input, [SOIL][6] for loading images into textures, and [FreeType][7] for using TrueType fonts with OpenGL.
-These additional bindings are optional; you do not have to use them.
+ * Batteries included: Besides raw OpenGL, OpenGLAda also wraps [GLFW][4] (with separate bindings for version 2 and 3) for window creation and user input and [FreeType][7] for text rendering with OpenGL.
+It includes the [Generic Image Decoder][6] for loading image files into textures.
+   These additional libraries are optional; you do not have to use them.

 ## Getting the Code